-see this year's winners
+see this year's selected films

 About the Festival

-"I've participated in numerous film festivals, and the Chain NYC Film Festival stands out as one of the best," says Richard Uhlig, writer-director of the award-winning documentary short, My Kansas.
-"Not only [is] the selection of films superb, but the staff made a point of getting to know me and really supporting my film.
+"I've participated in numerous film festivals, and the Chain NYC Film Festival stands out as one of the best.
+Not only [is] the selection of films superb, but the staff made a point of getting to know me and really supporting my film.
 All too often, small films can get lost in the shuffle of a festival.
 Not at Chain NYC."